-For more detailed information, please see the brochure Care and Maintenance of Surgical and Prosthetic Instruments, 152.008.
+For more detailed information, please see the brochure Straumann® Surgical and Prosthetic Instruments - Care and maintenance (702000/en).

 7.3 Straumann® Basic Surgical Cassette

 The Basic Surgical Cassette is used for the secure storage and sterilization of the surgical instruments and auxiliary instruments of the Straumann® Dental Implant System.
 The Basic Surgical Cassette is made of a highly shock-proof thermoplastic, which has been proven for years in the medical area and is suitable for frequent sterilization in the autoclave.